Imran4424/Machine-Learning/README.md

 **Machine learning is simply programming computers to optimize a performance criteria on using an example data or past experience**

-We have a model defined up to some parameters and learning is going to be the execution of a computer program to optimize the parameters of the model using the training data or past experiences.
+We have a model defined up to some parameters and learning is going to be the execution of a computer program to optimize the parameters of the model using the training data or past experience.

 Machine Learning